rightscale-cookbooks/rs-base/README.md

 ## rs-base::collectd

-Installs the collectd client using default configuration.
+Installs the collectd client with some of the basic plugins, syslog, interface, df, disk, memory, load, processes, users, and network.

 # Author